itcreativeusa/gogo-logo-mogo/README.md

 Youtube video guide
 https://youtu.be/-Cf7D6irPfY

 This gogo-logo-mogo is Node.js command-line application that takes user input to generate a logo and save it as an [SVG file].
-The application prompts the user to select a color, shape and text for the logo, and save the generated SVG to a `.svg` file.
+The application prompts the user to select a color, shape, and text for the logo and save the generated SVG to a `.svg` file.
-It was created as a bootcamp everyweek student challege.
+It was created as a boot camp every week student challenge.